 Zhenghan Fang

-I'm a PhD student at Johns Hopkins University in Baltimore, affiliated with the Department of Biomedical Engineering and the Mathematical Institute for Data Science.
+I'm a 5th year PhD student at Johns Hopkins University in Baltimore, affiliated with the Department of Biomedical Engineering and the Mathematical Institute for Data Science.
 I'm advised by Jeremias Sulam.
-I am a recipient of the Kavli NDI Distinguished Graduate Student Fellowship.
+I am a recipient of the Kavli NDI Distinguished Graduate Student Fellowship (2022-2024) and the MINDS Data Science Fellowship (2025 Fall).

-Previously, I received my M.S. in Biomedical Engineering from University of North Carolina at Chapel Hill and my B.S. in Electronic Engineering from Fudan University.
-I have also worked as an algorithm engineer at Keya Medical.
+Previously, I received my M.S. in Biomedical Engineering from University of North Carolina at Chapel Hill in 2019 and my B.S. in Electronic Engineering from Fudan University in 2017.
+I worked as an algorithm engineer at Keya Medical from 2019 to 2021 and did summer internships at Amazon in 2024 and 2025.

 Email / Scholar / Github